 To be eligible Spouses must file a revised Maryland Employee's Withholding Exemption Certificate and an Exemption from Maryland Withholding Tax for a Qualified Civilian Spouse of a U. S. Armed Forces Service Member.

 Maryland Income Tax Administrative Release Military Personnel and Civilian Spouses

 Maryland Vessel Excise Tax Credit for Military Personnel:Active duty Service members stationed in Maryland are exempt from the 5% vessel excise tax for one year.
 This exemption applies only to boats registered elsewhere and brought to Maryland during a permanent change of station.

 For more information on the vessel excise tax credit visit the Maryland Department of Natural Resources website.

-* Note: Can be used with State Tuition Assistance Reimbursement, Montgomery G.I.
-Bill, Federal Tuition Assistance.
+This benefit can be used with State Tuition Assistance Reimbursement (STAR), Montgomery G.I.
+Bill and Federal Tuition Assistance.

 Maryland National Guard State Tuition Waiver Letter

 Maryland National Guard State Tuition Assistance Reimbursement (STAR): STAR reimburses Maryland National Guard Service members up to 50% tuition and related fees at all Maryland State supported Colleges, Universities, some private institutions and trade schools.